krokozyab/ofarrow/README.md

 🌐 **HTTP REST API** - Export data with simple curl/wget commands
 📊 **Multiple Export Formats** - CSV, JSON, Excel, and Parquet with one click
 ⚡ **Streaming Data Access** - Handle datasets with automatic pagination
+🖥️ **Built-in SQL Editor & Export** - Execute ad-hoc SQL queries using the integrated editor with basic syntax highlighting and result previews, and export results directly to CSV or Excel with one click.
 🎯 **Minimal Configuration** - Just unarchive OTBI report and provide credentials

 ## Why Choose This Over Traditional ETL?